eric-z4/eric-z4.github.io/projects/two-dice-pig.md

 published: false
 labels:
   - Java
-summary: "A simple game of two dice pig. "
+summary: "A simple game of two dice pig that I developed for an ICS 111 assignment"
 ---

 <div class="text-center p-4">